Don't give up quite just yet

 - Using a laptop or desktop computer, connect to your wireless network.

-- Open a web browser and type in your IP address.
+- Open a web browser and type in the IP address of your router.

 - Fill in your login details to enter your router’s settings.

 - Router settings vary by brand.
 But you should find an option to change both frequency (unless 5 GHz isn’t supported) and channel.

 Some premium routers will have apps you can download to remotely access these settings.

 With so many channels, how do you choose which one to use?
 One way is to use a Windows PC and use Command Prompt or PowerShell.

 - Open one of the two programs and type NETSH WLAN SHOW NETWORKS MODE=BSSID